Feminist political ecology: Theoretical reflection

-The critique of the essentialist tendencies of ecofeminism drives the transformation of theoretical paradigms. emphasizes that the romantic narrative of women as guardians of nature conceals class and racial differences, such as the exploitation of Dalit women's labor by high-caste environmentalists.
-This requires going beyond identity politics and building a liberation alliance across species and genders, anchoring ecological struggles in the reconstruction of power relations rather than essentialist attributions.
+Ecofeminism's critique of essentialist tendencies drives the transformation of theoretical paradigms.
+It also emphasizes that the idealized narrative of women as nature's guardians can obscure class and racial differences, such as the exploitation of Dalit women's labor by high-caste environmentalists.
+This requires going beyond identity politics and building liberating alliances across species and genders, anchoring ecological struggles in the reconstruction of power relations rather than essentialist assumptions.